Dyostiq/recru-movies/README.md

+Please fill the `api/.env` file with an API Key.

 `docker-compose up -d` should set up the stack for development.

 Also, to have an application fully working, you will need to migrate the database once created.
 So, run: